How to Patch a Drywall Hole: Step-by-Step Guide

 Why You Should Know How to Patch Drywall

-Here's the reality: small wall damage doesn't get better on its own.
+Small wall damage doesn't fix itself.
 A nail hole stays a nail hole.
-A doorknob dent collects dust and draws the eye every time you walk by.
-Leaving patches undone also means when you eventually sell your house, buyers notice them.
-One or two small imperfections?
-No big deal.
+A doorknob dent collects dust and catches your eye every time you pass.
+Leave them unpatched and buyers will notice when you sell.
+One or two small dings?
+Fine.
 A wall that looks like Swiss cheese?
-That's a red flag.
+That's a problem.

 What You'll Need Before Starting

-• Putty knife (2 to 4 inches wide—start with 2 inches if you only have one)
+• Putty knife (2 to 4 inches wide)

 • Drywall saw or utility knife with fresh blades